Tornado outbreak of Leap Day 1952: Non-tornadic impacts

 Early on February 29, in Valley View, Texas, strong straight-line winds accompanied by pea-sized hail damaged the roofs of multiple buildings.
 That evening, a destructive squall line passed over Chattanooga, Tennessee, toppling sign boards, radio and TV aerials, breaking plate glass windows along Market and Broad Streets, and breaking telephone and power lines.
 The squall line moved rapidly eastward, passing over Lovell Field at 8:17 pm and capsizing several small aircraft.
 Winds were measured at around 60 mph with a peak of 63 mph.
 Another windstorm moved through Cleveland, Tennessee, although damage from this storm was confined to blown-down sign boards and forest land.
 Hailstones approximately 3/4 in in diameter accompanied the storm.
 A 1/2 mi area in Monteagle, Tennessee, suffered heavy damage, with multiple buildings unroofed and signs blown down.
-Light damage also occurred outside outside this small area.
+Light damage also occurred outside this small area.

 The same storm system bought heavy snow to parts of the Mid-Atlantic and Northeastern United States on March 1.
 Snowfall rates of 1 in an hour slowed traffic to a crawl in multiple counties of Southeastern Pennsylvania.
 In Harrisburg, Pennsylvania, a man died while shoveling heavy snow.
 In Philadelphia, one person was killed and four others were injured after their car, whose driver was blinded by snow, crashed into a traffic island.
 In New Jersey, 3 to 10 in of snow was recorded throughout the state, with the heaviest snow in the south.
 One person was killed and 10 others were injured due to afternoon rush hour traffic accidents attributed to the storm.
 Most roads were blocked during the morning hours, but normal traffic resumed by mid- to late afternoon.
 Damage was estimated at several thousand dollars.
 Most of the damage was to automobiles, although there was some damage to power and communication lines.
 In Delaware, an Air Force corporal was killed when he was hit by a car while pushing his own car, which had stalled in the snow.
 Traffic tie-ups were also reported Maryland and a few power failures were reported for several hours in Baltimore.

 Severe weather from February 29 continued overnight into the morning of March 1.
 In Darlington, South Carolina, trees were uprooted and limbs and television aerials were blown down.
 Another thunderstorm in Newberry, South Carolina, destroyed a home and damaged a few others, although the event may have occurred late on February 29.

 Aftermath and historical significance

-The F4 tornado that hit Fayetteville, Tennessee, was the fourth tornado to strike the city in 100 years.
+The F4 tornado that hit Fayetteville, Tennessee, was the fourth tornado to strike the city in just over 100 years.
 The previous tornadoes occurred on March 14, 1851; March 27, 1890; and April 29, 1909, all of which took similar paths.
+An EF2 tornado would also follow a path similar to this tornado on March 24, 2023.
 In Fort Payne, Alabama, the northern half of town was left without lights and telephones for several hours as power crews worked under large spot lights to remove hot wires and restore new ones as best they could.